indiemagpie/RangersViewer/README.md

 * Uses the game's own OKGF.dll for accurate color palettes
 * Dithering support for GI and GAI formats
 * HAI animation preview based on the game's software renderer
+* All issues present in ResEditor, WImage, and ShipViewer have been addressed

 ## Credits